-Founded by Dr Hiroaki Kitano, DIX is the India studio of the lineage that built The Systems Biology Institute (Tokyo, 2000) and SBX Corporation (2011).
-Twenty-five years of AI, computational biology, and applied software, now compounding from a base in India.
+DIX extends the lineage that built The Systems Biology Institute (Tokyo, 2000) and SBX Corporation (2011).
+Founded by a pioneer in systems biology, Dr Hiroaki Kitano, over two decades of leadership in AI, computational biology, and applied software,compounding globally from Japan, Canada and now in India.

 What we do →Foundation-model adaptation, multi-omics learning, causal inference, and agentic systems, built for real biomedical data, not benchmarks.